Full Moon, Dirty Hearts: Recording and production

 The album was written soon after the release and promotion of the band's previous album, Welcome to Wherever You Are, at the end of November 1992.
-The album was recorded and produced at Capri Studio on the Isle of Capri in Italy and completed in February 1993.
-The Capri Studio had just reopened during the recording of Welcome to Wherever You Are and after spotting an ad for it in a trade magazine, Hutchence and producer Mark Opitz insisted that the band should record their next record there.
+The album was recorded and produced at Capri Studio on the Isle of Capri in Italy, and completed in February 1993.
+The Capri Studio had just re-opened during the recording of Welcome to Wherever You Are and after spotting an ad for it in a trade magazine, Hutchence and producer Mark Opitz insisted that the band should record their next record there.
 Rehearsals for Full Moon, Dirty Hearts took place at Hutchence's villa in the south of France in October 1992 where the group were often distracted by other celebrities and supermodels who Hutchence regularly invited.
 The group decided to set off to the Isle of Capri early, arriving on the island one month after rehearsals.
 The journey was long and tiring for all members of the band as it took them almost two days of travelling to get there.
 Once on the island, each member of the band received their own villa, with the studio itself located close by; the studio sat atop a steep cliff, overlooking the Bay of Naples.
 Guitarist and saxophonist Kirk Pengilly recalls, "It was like a five-star Alcatraz".
-Hutchence and Optiz shared a villa on the island with Hutchence living upstairs and Opitz living downstairs.
+Hutchence and Opitz shared a villa on the island with Hutchence living upstairs and Opitz living downstairs.

 Hutchence's condition raised concerns throughout the recording process.
 At first he became distraught about being isolated on the island.
-On the first night, Optiz was awakened at four a.m. to the sound of furniture being smashed upstairs by Hutchence.
+On the first night, Opitz was awakened at four a.m. to the sound of furniture being smashed upstairs by Hutchence.
 During one session, Hutchence threatened to stab bassist Gary Beers with a knife after the two had a dispute.
 Songwriter and multi-instrumentalist Andrew Farriss recalls another incident where Hutchence shoved his microphone straight through the strings of an acoustic guitar while shouting, "We need more aggression on this track!"
 In the band's 2005 official autobiography – INXS: Story to Story, Pengilly recalls, "Michael had very violent moments.
 He threw his microphone stand around inside the studio, and he threw violent tantrums all the time".
 The group took a one-month break for the Christmas period, allowing Hutchence time to recover from his condition and the rest of the band time to spend with their families.
 Before breaking for the Christmas holidays, the band got half of the album completed.
 Hutchence returned to his estate in France, later joining Farriss in London to write the last remaining songs for the album.